demisto/content/content/Packs/ArcherRSA/Integrations/ArcherV2/README.md

 ### archer-update-record
 ***
-Updates existing content record in the given application
+Updates existing content record in the given application.
+When updating a record, it is important to pay attention to the way the values are sent through the argument - fieldsToValues.
+For more information regarding this argument see archer-create-record description.

 #### Base Command